Reviewed by Christine Lane, Midwife and Consultant, on the 24.09.2025

 11-14 week scan

-The purpose of the 11-14 week scan is to confirm how many weeks and days pregnant you are and provide you with an estimated due date, and to ensure the baby is developing as the should be at that stage.
-The sonographer will also be confirming that your baby has a heartbeat, and checking to see whether you might be expecting more than one!
+The purpose of the 11–14 week scan is to confirm how many weeks and days pregnant you are, provide an estimated due date, and check that your baby is developing as expected for this stage.
+The sonographer will also confirm your baby’s heartbeat and check whether you may be expecting more than one baby.

-At the end of this scan, you will probably have a more accurate idea of when you will be expecting your baby, and you will have seen your baby for the very first time – though he or she won't look a whole lot like a baby just yet.
+By the end of the scan, you’ll likely have a more accurate idea of when your baby is due – and you’ll have seen your baby for the very first time, even though they might not quite look like a baby just yet.

 Nuchal translucency (NT) screening